Freud, Fraud and the Delusion of Experience. Part 1

 However, when asked to list the last 10 consecutive cases that they have treated and give the exact figures for the weight before and after treatment, most of them cannot do so.
 This is because they have not weighed all, or any, of their patients before, during, and after treatment.
 Nevertheless, they convince themselves that the drug has caused a specific change one way or the other, despite the absence of recorded measurements, of contemporaneous records or of formal analysis of the outcome.

-The scientific method on the other hand obliges us to record contemporaneously and accurately, using appropriate methodology (like for instance, an accurate pair of scales), data about patients and then analyse it using formal mathematical and statistical techniques in order to determine whether there is a significant effect one way or the other.
+The scientific method on the other hand obliges us to record contemporaneously and accurately, using appropriate methodology (like for instance, an accurate pair of scales), data about patients and then analyse it using, if needed, formal mathematical and statistical techniques in order to determine whether there is a significant effect one way or the other.

 Unscientific Method: Freud